Penicuik Railway: The Penicuik Railway

-The Penicuik Railway obtained its authorising Act on 28 June 1870; the capital was £72,000 for the four-mile line.
+The Penicuik Railway obtained its authorising act of Parliament, the Penicuik Railway Act 1870 (33 & 34 Vict. c. xli), on 28 June 1870; the capital was £72,000 for the four-mile line.
 The company's engineer was Thomas Bouch.
 The terrain was difficult, for the line followed the sinuous River North Esk, which runs between steep hillsides on both sides; the line crossed the River North Esk seven times in two and a half miles, and there was a viaduct and two tunnels.
 The line left the Peebles Railway at Hawthornden, and there were stations at Rosslyn and Auchendinny as well as Penicuik.

 The line opened for goods traffic on 9 May 1872 and to passengers on 2 September 1872.
 Eskbridge station was added on 1 July 1874.

 The Board of Trade Inspecting Officer visited the line on 12 and 19 January 1872 to consider approval for passenger train operation.
-There was a gunpowder factory at Roslin Glen close to the line, and concern had already been expressed about the danger from sparks from engines, and the inspecting officer ordered the Penicuik Company to build a tunnel or other cover for the line at that point.
+There was a gunpowder factory at Roslin Glen close to the line, and concern had already been expressed about the danger from sparks from engines, and the inspecting officer ordered the Penicuik Railway Company to build a tunnel or other cover for the line at that point.
 It was formed as a 300-yard-long metal tubular structure.